Benefits of the Ayurveda diet and its downside

 What is the best ayurvedic protein?

-One of the best advantages of ayurvedic protein is that it has no side effects because this protein powder is made of pure herbs and having proteins included in the ayurvedic diet does not injure your health when you consume it.
-To gain adequate benefits from the Ayurveda diet, individual doshas must be taken into consideration while formulating an Ayurvedic diet chart (ayurvedic personalities).
-A high-protein diet is recommended for the Vata dosha (air element) because their digestion is weak, but the right spices assist them to process it.
+One of the most significant benefits of ayurvedic protein is that it has no side effects because it is created from pure herbs, and including proteins in an ayurvedic diet does not harm your health when consumed.
+To reap the full benefits of the Ayurvedic diet, individual doshas must be considered when creating an Ayurvedic diet chart (ayurvedic personalities).
+A high-protein diet is recommended for the Vata dosha (air element) because their digestion is poor, but the correct spices help them process it.

 The things you should eat to maintain inner harmony are determined by your dosha, following the ayurvedic diet.
 The pitta dosha-like food is refreshing, energising, and free of spices, nuts, and seeds.
 However, the Vata dosha prefers foods that are warm, moist and grounded, while avoiding dried fruits, bitter herbs and raw vegetables.
 To sum up, the Kapha dosha restricts heavy meals like nuts and seeds in favour of fruits and vegetables and legumes.